azer/notebook/ideas/web-browser.md

 #### D. Reading

-* Offer a reading mode enabled by default.
+* Offer a reading mode enabled by default, that resembles Kindle.
-* This mode cleans up the format, and makes every article look in the same standard view resembling Kindle.
+* Offer better lookup features to dictionaries and wikipedia summaries, also resembling Kindle.
 * Offer an alternative to archive.org, that keeps track of all articles but without their layout / formatting.

 #### E. Security